surgeventures/ex_amp/README.md

-# XP
+# `XP`

-***Elixir Pragmatic Package Provisioning**.
-Prepare, release and maintain your Elixir packages like a pro.
-In no time.*
+**Elixir Pragmatic Package Provisioning**: prepare, release and maintain your Elixir packages like a pro.

 All your code should aim to be top quality, readable, understandable and maintainable throughout its entire lifecycle.
 Elixir ecosystem provides many mature, well-thought tools either built right into the language or closely integrated with it.
 This includes:

-- ***compiler** ([mix compile], built-in)* - produces compilation warnings that allow to early detect bugs & typos in the code eg. an attempt to call non-existing or deprecated function
+- **compiler** ([mix compile], built-in) - produces compilation warnings that allow to early detect bugs & typos in the code eg. an attempt to call non-existing or deprecated function

-- ***code formatter** ([mix format], built-in)* - ensures that all the code follows the same basic formatting rules such as maximum number of chars in a line or function indentation
+- **code formatter** ([mix format], built-in) - ensures that all the code follows the same basic formatting rules such as maximum number of chars in a line or function indentation

-- ***code linter** ([Credo])* - ensures that all the code follows a further established set of software design, consistency, readability & misc rules and conventions (still statical)
+- **code linter** ([Credo]) - ensures that all the code follows a further established set of software design, consistency, readability & misc rules and conventions (still statical)

-- ***documentation generator** ([ExDoc])* - produces documentation compilation errors on issues that make it impossible to assemble the docs eg. compilation errors in doc attributes
+- **documentation generator** ([ExDoc]) - produces documentation compilation errors on issues that make it impossible to assemble the docs eg. compilation errors in doc attributes

-- ***test runner** ([ExUnit], built-in)* - starts the application in test mode and runs all runtime tests against it (defined as test modules or embedded in docs as doctests)
+- **test runner** ([ExUnit], built-in) - starts the application in test mode and runs all runtime tests against it (defined as test modules or embedded in docs as doctests)

 This exhaustive set of tools gives a deep & thorough end-to-end control over code quality, but it takes experience to know them and time & effort to set them all up.

-XP allows to quickly provision all of these tools in any existing Mix project for instant usage.
-In addition to making them available for local development, XP provides an out-of-the-box CI configuration that runs them in the cloud (free for open source), providing an instant & reliable indication as to whether released & pull requested code passes the established quality standards.
+XP allows to quickly provision all of these tools in any existing Mix project for instant usage with an invocation of just a single task - `mix xp.provision`.
+In addition to making checks available for local development, XP provides an out-of-the-box CI configuration that runs them in the cloud (free for open source), providing an instant & reliable indication as to whether released & pull requested code passes the established quality standards.

-Aside from that, XP provides some additional tasks to make the package provisioning and management easier.
-Check out the docs for the complete list of the tasks.
+There are also following additional tasks available:

+- `mix xp.dep` - adds a project dependency with requirement pointing at latest or specified version
+- `mix xp.ownership` - manages package ownership on Hex as-a-code

 ## Installation